 The health curriculum begins in first and second grade, with students learning about the food groups, the importance of filling your plate with colorful and healthy foods, ways to keep the heart and lungs healthy, dental hygiene, how to get help in an emergency, and recognizing and avoid poison.
 In third and fourth grade, students learn about food labels, nutrition for fitness, functions and health requirements of the digestive system, relationship between bones and skeletal muscles, pedestrian safety, fire safety, first aid, and current health issues.
 In fifth grade, students learn how food is used as energy; basic functions of the brain and nervous system; concussion symptoms, risks, and treatments; CPR (compressions only); dangers of tobacco use; and human growth and development.

-The Lower School Library curriculum is designed to support and connect to the classroom curriculum Within this framework, the librarians select materials and provide services to further the research and reading interests of students and faculty and to promote enthusiasm for reading.
+The Lower School Library curriculum is designed in support of and to connect to the homeroom curriculum.
+Towards this purpose, the librarians select and share materials which support students’ research and reading interests and promote enthusiasm for reading.
 The libraries as teaching agencies seek to develop confidence and independence in the use of traditional and digital library resources, including reference materials; to help in the selection of books and other media; and to provide an atmosphere that will inspire a lifelong appreciation for literature.

 The purpose of our religion curriculum is to cultivate an understanding and acceptance of all cultures and religions.
 Our Religious studies curriculum is focused on cultivating students with strong character, which includes students with faith and spiritual lives.
 While not affiliated with any religion, classes are taught through the Judeo-Christian tradition, with value and emphasis places on religious diversity.
 Students are encouraged to draw upon their own religious tradition to inform and shape their understanding of the world and others.
 Throughout all the grades, students learn about and participate in the traditions of various religious holidays (Diwali, Christmas, Hanukkah, Ramadan, Passover etc.).